 Worker Pool Management

 Scaling background processing beyond single-threaded limits requires reusing worker instances to eliminate the overhead of repeated instantiation and teardown.
-Effective Worker Pool Management balances concurrency, memory footprint, and task throughput, forming the backbone of responsive data-heavy applications.
+Worker pool management is a core concern within the broader Web Workers Architecture & Communication model, balancing concurrency, memory footprint, and task throughput for responsive data-heavy applications.
 Pool sizing directly impacts memory pressure and CPU scheduling.
 Oversizing causes thread starvation and increased context switching, while undersizing creates UI-blocking queue backlogs.

 Thread Lifecycle & Pool Initialization

 Pre-warming workers and managing their state across the application runtime prevents cold-start latency.
 Understanding the Main Thread vs Worker Thread Lifecycle is critical for implementing graceful teardown, memory reclamation, and crash recovery without leaking detached buffers or orphaned promises.
-Worker instantiation is a synchronous, blocking operation on the main thread; batch creation during idle callbacks prevents frame drops.
+Worker instantiation triggers network fetch and V8 isolate allocation synchronously on the main thread; batch creation during idle callbacks prevents frame drops.

 // pool-init.js